-Enriching your data allows you to add new columns of contextual data to your spreadsheet.
+Enriching your data allows you to add new columns of contextual data to your worksheet.
 You can choose from a number of demographic, business, landscape, and policy data collections.
-Each collection has multiple variables that can be added to your spreadsheet to help you better understand the area around your locations.
+Each collection has multiple variables that can be added to your worksheet to help you better understand the area around your locations.

 If you plan to enrich your data, it's highly recommended that you format your data as an Excel table before you add it to the map.
 Using an Excel table allows ArcGIS Maps for Office to add columns containing new information to the dataset.
 If the layer was not created from an Excel table, you can overwrite the contents of an existing column for each demographic variable selected.
 For more information, see Tables and named ranges.

-- Click the country drop-down arrow and choose the country for which you want to see demographics.
+- To change the country, click the drop-down menu and choose the country with the demographic information you want to see.

-On the next screen, you can search for variables within the collection, choose one of the popular variables within the collection, or show all variables within the collection.
+You can search for variables in a collection, choose one of the popular variables in a collection, or show all the variables in the collection.

 - Map layers containing polygons will return results for the area within each polygon.

-- Click Add data to system to begin the enrichment process.
+- Click Add data to worksheet to begin the enrichment process.

 Once the enrichment process begins, your account is charged for the transaction.
 Do not close the window, click Cancel, close Excel, or otherwise interfere with the process, or you will not receive the enriched data for which you were charged.

-Geographic data enrichment consumes ArcGIS credits based on the number of variables added to your spreadsheet and the number of features in the selected layer.
+Geographic data enrichment consumes ArcGIS credits based on the number of variables added to your worksheet and the number of features in the selected layer.
 For more information, see Understand credits.